dynamsoft-docs/barcode-reader-docs/programming/javascript/user-guide/index.md

 The `dbrScanner-sel-resolution` dropdown populates with 8 resolution options by default.
 However, not all cameras out there support all of the resolution options, so you must check if the selected camera supports the resolution that you are trying to set it to.
 In case a camera does not support a certain resolution, the SDK will automatically choose the closest supported resolution less than the desired resolution.

 You can also limit the number of resolution options if you believe that having all 8 options could be a little overwhelming and unnecessary for your users.
 To do so, manually define the options that you want to include.
-The currently used resolution value can be displayed as its own option, as long as it has the class `dbrScanner-opt-gotResolution`.
+The currently used resolution can be displayed as a separate option, as long as it has the class `dbrScanner-opt-gotResolution`.

 The following demonstrates putting all of these elements together, including limiting the number of resolution options:
 ```html